adulau/hashlookup-server/README.md

 - [PyHashlookup](https://github.com/CIRCL/PyHashlookup) is a client API in Python to query CIRCL hashlookup.
 - [The Hive Project - Cortex Analyzers](https://github.com/TheHive-Project/Cortex-Analyzers/pull/1015) pull-request to be integrated in The Hive Cortex Analyzers.
+- [hashlookup-forensic-analyser](https://github.com/hashlookup/hashlookup-forensic-analyser) - Analyse a forensic target (such as a directory) to find and report files found and not found from CIRCL hashlookup public service or the Bloom filter from CIRCL hashlookup.

 # License